Dishagupta224/StatusPulse/README.md

-# Deployment Health Monitor
+# StatusPulse

-Deployment Health Monitor is a full-stack monitoring dashboard for tracking service uptime, response time, and incident history.
+StatusPulse is a full-stack monitoring dashboard for tracking service uptime, response time, and incident history.
 It periodically checks registered services, stores health results in PostgreSQL, uses Redis for current-status caching and incident counters, and presents the data in a React dashboard.

 ## Features